Patente di guida

 As a visiting driver in Australia (tourists/business trips) you can generally drive for at least three months as long as you carry your original driver licence in Italian, Portuguese or Spanish along with an English translation.
 You can even order your driver licence translation from home, before you depart for your Australian holiday.

-As long as you are a tourist, on a business trip, studying or working temporarily in WA
+| Western Australia (WA) | You may not need a translation | As long as you are a tourist, on a business trip, studying or working temporarily in WA | No | Yes |

 NAATI = National Accreditation Authority for Translators and Interpreters (naati.com.au)